NaviCisco/StoneMistress/README.md

 $$a_{1 mod} = \frac{\tan(\pi*{f_b **+ modValue**}/{f_s})-1}{\tan(\pi*{f_b}/{f_s})+1}$$

 $modValue$ [Hz] is the amount of modulation applied per sample.
 For this plugin, it takes on values in the 0-3000 range.\
-Lastly, a color switch, enables a feedback line that adds back to input 80% of the signal coming out of the All-Pass chain.
+Lastly, a color switch, enables a feedback line that adds back to input 80% of the signal coming out of the All-Pass chain.\
+Full code can be inspected in the Filters.h and SmallStone.h files

 ### Chorus
 The chorus effect is obtained by delaying a copy of the dry signal by a couple milliseconds.
-When the delayed copy is mixed with the original signal, not only the sound is perceived as wider, but a comb filtering effect also takes place.\
+When the delayed copy is mixed with the original signal, not only the sound is perceived as wider, but a comb filter is created as well.
+This is moved back and forth along the spectrum by the LFO.\
-> [!NOTE]
-> The difference between a flanger and a phaser, is that the flanger has the notches harmonically distributed.
+The dry signal copy can be delayed up to 50 milliseconds.\
-Nothing speacial about the chorus, the code can be inspected in the Delays.h file
+Full code available in the Delays.h file

+### LFO
+The LFO signal is triangular:
+$$LFO_{tri} = 4.0 * abs(currentPhase - 0.5) - 1.0$$

 ## How to install
 ### Windows